-- Make sure that an external event is available to wake up the microcontroller from Halt mode. - When using an external interrupt to wake up the microcontroller, re-initialize the corresponding I/ O as "Input Pull-up with Interrupt" before executing the HALT instruction.
-The main reason for this is that the I/O may be wrongly configured due to external interference or by an unforeseen logical condition. - For the same reason, re-initialize the level sensitiveness of each external interrupt as a precautionary measure. - The opcode for the HALT instruction is 0x8E.
+- Make sure that an external event is available to wake up the microcontroller from HALT mode. - When using an external interrupt to wake up the microcontroller, re-initialize the corresponding I/O as "Input Pull-up with Interrupt" before executing the HALT instruction.
+The main reason for this is that the I/O may be incorrectly configured due to external interference or by an unforeseen logical condition. - For the same reason, re-initialize the level sensitiveness of each external interrupt as a precautionary measure. - The opcode for the HALT instruction is 0x8E.
 To avoid an unexpected HALT instruction due to a program counter failure, it is advised to clear all occurrences of the data value 0x8E from memory.
 For example, avoid defining a constant in program memory with the value 0x8E. - As the HALT instruction clears the interrupt mask in the CC register to allow interrupts, the user may choose to clear all pending interrupt bits before executing the HALT instruction.
 This avoids entering other peripheral interrupt routines after executing the external interrupt routine corresponding to the wake-up event (reset or external interrupt).

-9.5 ACTIVE-HALT MODE
+9.5 ACTIVE HALT MODE

-ACTIVE-HALT mode is the lowest power consumption mode of the MCU with a real time clock available.
+ACTIVE HALT mode is the lowest power consumption mode of the MCU with a real time clock available.
 It is entered by executing the 'HALT' instruction.
-The decision to enter either in ACTIVE-HALT or HALT mode is given by the LTCSR/ATC-SR register status as shown in the following table:
+The decision to enter either in ACTIVE HALT or HALT mode is given by the LTCSR/ATC-SR register status as shown in the following table:

 LTCSR1 TB1IE bit ATCSR OVFIE bit ATCSR CK1 bit ATCSR CK0 bit Meaning

-0 х х 0 ACTIVE-HALT
+0 Х x 0 ACTIVE HALT

-0 0 х х mode disabled
+0 ^ х mode disabled

-1 х х х ACTIVE-HALT
+1 х х х ACTIVE HALT

-х 1 0 1 mode enabled
+Х 1 0 1 mode enabled

-The MCU can exit ACTIVE-HALT mode on reception of a specific interrupt (see Table 5, "Interrupt Mapping," on page 36) or a RESET.
+The MCU exits ACTIVE HALT mode on reception of a specific interrupt (see Table 5, "Interrupt Mapping," on page 32) or a RESET.

-- When exiting ACTIVE-HALT mode by means of a RESET, a 256 or 4096 CPU cycle delay occurs.
-After the start up delay, the CPU resumes operation by fetching the reset vector which woke it up (see Figure 28). - When exiting ACTIVE-HALT mode by means of an interrupt, the CPU immediately resumes operation by servicing the interrupt vector which woke it up (see Figure 28).
+When exiting ACTIVE HALT mode by means of a RESET, a 256 or 4096 CPU cycle delay occurs.
+After the start-up delay, the CPU resumes

+- operation by fetching the reset vector which woke it up (see Figure 26). - When exiting ACTIVE HALT mode by means of an interrupt, the CPU immediately resumes operation by servicing the interrupt vector which woke it up (see Figure 26).

-When entering ACTIVE-HALT mode, the I bit in the CC register is cleared to enable interrupts.
+When entering ACTIVE HALT mode, the I bit in the CC register is cleared to enable interrupts.
 Therefore, if an interrupt is pending, the MCU wakes up immediately (see Note 3).

-In ACTIVE-HALT mode, only the main oscillator and the selected timer counter (LT/AT) are running to keep a wake-up time base.
-All other peripherals are not clocked except those which get their clock supply from another clock generator (such as external or auxiliary oscillator).
+In ACTIVE HALT mode, only the main oscillator and the selected timer counter (LT/AT) are running to keep a wake-up time base.
+All other peripherals are not clocked except those which receive their clock supply from another clock generator (such as external or auxiliary oscillator).

-Note: As soon as ACTIVE-HALT is enabled, executing a HALT instruction while the Watchdog is active does not generate a RESET.
+Note: As soon as ACTIVE HALT is enabled, executing a HALT instruction while the Watchdog is active does not generate a RESET.

-This means that the device cannot spend more than a defined delay in this power saving mode.
+This means that the device cannot exceed a defined delay in this power saving mode.

-Figure 27.
-ACTIVE-HALT Timing Overview
+Figure 25.
+ACTIVE HALT Timing Overview

-Figure 28.
-ACTIVE-HALT Mode Flow-chart
+Figure 26.
+ACTIVE HALT Mode Flowchart

-1. This delay occurs only if the MCU exits ACTIVE-HALT mode by means of a RESET.

-2. Peripherals clocked with an external clock source can still be active.

-3. Only the RTC1 interrupt and some specific interrupts can exit the MCU from ACTIVE-HALT mode.
-Refer to Table 5, "Interrupt Mapping," on page 36 for more details.
+- 1. This delay occurs only if the MCU exits ACTIVE HALT mode by means of a RESET. - 2.
+Peripherals clocked with an external clock source can still be active. - 3.
+Only the RTC1 interrupt and some specific interrupts can exit the MCU from ACTIVE HALT mode.
+Refer to Table 5, "Interrupt Mapping," on page 32 for more details.
 4. Before servicing an interrupt, the CC register is pushed on the stack.
 The I bit of the CC register is set during the interrupt routine and cleared when the CC register is popped.

-9.6 AUTO WAKE UP FROM HALT MODE
+9.6 AUTO WAKE-UP FROM HALT MODE